 This article was originally published on Real Tested CBD.
 To view the original article, click here.

-Delta-8 is found in much smaller amount is cannabis plants, making it minor cannabinoid.
-Nonetheless, delta-8 THC can interact with the ECS in some similar ways to THC and CBD.
+Delta-8 is found in much smaller amounts in cannabis plants, making it minor cannabinoid.
+Nonetheless, delta-8 THC can interact with the ECS in some similar ways to more abundant cannabinoids like THC and CBD.
 The ECS is a bodily system largely responsible for functions like mood, pain regulation, sleep cycles and more.
 Delta-8 THC can bind to CB1 receptors within the ECS, but less is known about the bonding with CB2 receptors.
 The CB1 receptors in the ECS are thought to regulate the psychoactive effects of THC, so the difference in molecular bond found in delta-8 THC and delta-9 THC is highly relevant for consumers.

 Have a tip?
 Send it to us!
 Email In Touch at firstname.lastname@example.org.